LostByteSoft/Bash-Sha-256-Verification/readme.md

 Easy way or not in bash to verify create and hash for files and folders.

+Crc32 b2sum , cksum , sum , Sha1 (Sha are the same as Sha1) and Sha224 are not included but if you want it just ask !

+Tested and created in Linux Debian Cinnamon 12

 Files and use , MD5
 --------------------------------------------------------------------